Iconic Silicon Valley Places series

 This new series builds on my earlier (2014) Silicon Valley Series, also comprising of eight artworks output on metal, which are on permanent display in the Ballroom Foyer Space (Mezannine level) of the San Jose Marriott.
 That earlier series were photo-paint digital collages created using a Mac, Wacom tablet and Corel Painter software and output on metal.

-Intel, Santa Clara (1968)
+Intel, Santa Clara (company founded in 1968)

-Xerox PARC, Palo Alto (1970)
+Xerox PARC, Palo Alto (company founded in 1970)

-Twitter, San Francisco (2006)
+Twitter, San Francisco (company founded in 2006)